bnnm/vgm-tools/docs/encryption/HCAKEY.md

 # HCA KEYS
-CRIWARE (`.acb`/`.awb`/`.hca`) often uses encrypted HCA = not playable with vgmstream.
+CRIWARE (`.acb`/`.awb`/`.hca`) often uses encrypted HCA audio.
+When this happen file is 'playable' with *vgmstream* but it sounds garbled.

 HCA key are numbers from "1" to "18446744073709551615" (8 bytes in hex: 0xNNNNNNNN NNNNNNNN).
-Some tips about finding keys.
+It's possible to figure out the HCA *encryption key* and pass the key to vgmstream to make it playable.

+**NOTE** this guide is for HCA keys only.
+If *vgmstream* doesn't not recognize the file to begin with, it may be encrypted in some other way not covered here.

-**Important**: don't extract .hca from .awb/acb to test files.
-Some .awb/acb have a subkey and extracting .hca won't work, just accept .awb as-is in your life.
-This mostly assumes .awb have .hca inside.
-For .awb with .adx see ADXKEY.md
+**Important**: don't extract `.hca` from `.awb/acb` to test files.
+Some `.awb/acb` have a subkey and extracting .hca won't work, just accept `.awb` as-is in your life.
+This guide assumes `.awb/acb` have `.hca` inside.
+For `.adx` inside see [ADXKEY.md]

-**Note about USM keys** USM videos can be encrypted too.
-Key is sometimes shared with hca, sometimes isn't.
-But due to how USM encryption works it's fairly easy (if a bit time consuming) to reverse the key with just the video, as long as they have some blank data (TODO).

 ## UNITY WITH CRIWARE INIT